 Other alternatives and tips

-Another alternative to Machu Picchu vacations is the well-known Huayna Picchu mountain.
-This alternative is actually much more chosen by tourists.
+Another popular alternative to Machu Picchu vacations is the well-known Huayna Picchu mountain.
+This alternative is actually much more popular with tourists.
 This is the famous peak found in all the well-known photos behind the citadel.
-It is actually a very popular option due to its additional Inca ruins such as the Temple of the Moon.
+It is a very popular option due to its additional Inca ruins, such as the Temple of the Moon.

 Huayna Picchu and Machu Picchu differences